LarryGF/ZabbixInfo/README.md

 It will ask you for the database's user, password and address (defaults to: **'root'**, **'1234'**, **'localhost'** respectively).
 So far you can't connect to a remote database, but we'll work on that.

+You can now filter the results by date and time.

 Installation
 -------------------